 Drone is in the Air

 Filmmakers have been relying on drones to shoot aerial footage for years, but earlier they had some major limitations such as short battery life and inconsistent film quality due to which they took a backseat in the film industry.
-However, the drone technology has evolved in the recent times, making them an easier, cheaper, and faster technology for exceptional shots from various angles.
+However, drone technology has evolved in recent times, making them an easier, cheaper, and faster technology for exceptional shots from various angles.